containernetworking/cni/SPEC.md

 }
 ```

+`cniVersion` specifies a [Semantic Version 2.0](http://semver.org) of CNI specification used by the plugin.
 The "dns" field contains a list of a priority-ordered list of DNS nameservers that this network is aware of.
 Each entry in the list is a string containing either an IPv4 or an IPv6 address.
 Typically this value would just be the value returned by the IPAM plugin.